henriquehbr/lua-vs-vimscript/README.md

 > a **real** argument to why you should use Lua instead vimscript

+## Requirements

+- Any shell (preferably bash or dash for running the script)
+- nvim 0.5+

 ## Running the benchmark

 To run the benchmark, simply run `./benchmark.sh`, the script is 100% POSIX-compliant, and tested against `dash` and `bash`